ChenxiLuo-code1/Fu-TransHNet/README.md

 This paper presents a novel deep learning fusion method called Fu-TransHNet, which aims to improve the accuracy of colon polyp segmentation.

 # Configuration
+We adopt NVIDIA GTX3090 for GPU acceleration training

 Pytorch = 2.1.2+cu121